-The WSDA-1500-LXRS interfaces include a power input jack, a power on/off switch, an antenna connector for attaching the gateway antenna, an Ethernet jack, a multi-use (multi-port) connector, and a USB port reserved for future use.

-The indicators on the WSDA-1500-LXRS include a several device and data status indicators, and a power indicator.
+The WSDA-2000 interfaces include a power input jack, a power on/off switch, an antenna connector for attaching the gateway antenna, an Ethernet jack, a multi-use (multi-port) connector, and a USB port.
+The indicators on the WSDA-2000 include several device and data status indicators, and a power indicator.
 The following table describes basic indicator behavior.
 For a complete list of all indicator behaviors see Device Status Indicators on page 1.